Estrogen ester

 An estrogen ester is an ester of an estrogen, most typically of estradiol but also of other estrogens such as estrone, estriol, and even nonsteroidal estrogens like diethylstilbestrol.
 Esterification renders estradiol into a prodrug of estradiol with increased resistance to first-pass metabolism, slightly improving its oral bioavailability.
 In addition, estrogen esters have increased lipophilicity, which results in a longer duration when given by intramuscular or subcutaneous injection due to the formation of a long-lasting local depot in muscle and fat.
 Conversely, this is not the case with intravenous injection or oral administration.
 Estrogen esters are rapidly hydrolyzed into their parent estrogen by esterases once they have been released from the depot.
 Because estradiol esters are prodrugs of estradiol, they are considered to be natural and bioidentical forms of estrogen.

+Medical uses

 Estrogen esters are used in hormone therapy, hormonal contraception, and high-dose estrogen therapy (e.g., for prostate cancer and breast cancer), among other indications.
 The first estrogen ester to be marketed was estradiol benzoate in 1933, which was followed by many more.
 One of the most widely used estradiol esters is estradiol valerate, which was first introduced in 1954.
 Other major estradiol esters that are or have been used in medicine include estradiol acetate, estradiol cypionate, estradiol dipropionate, estradiol enantate, estradiol undecylate, and polyestradiol phosphate (an estrogen ester polymer), as well as the nitrogen mustard alkylating antineoplastic agent estramustine phosphate (estradiol normustine phosphate).

 The most common vehicles for injections of steroids and steroid esters are oil solutions, but aqueous solutions, aqueous suspensions, and emulsions have also been used.
 The durations of estrogen esters are not prolonged if they are given orally, vaginally, or by intravenous injection.